Home

 Above all, numerous images help to picture what is happening, both on a macro and a micro scale.
 'Understanding Cement' has images from both optical and electron microscopy, which are reproduced in the handout.

-The handout (200+ pages) is a resource for future reference, showing each of the Powerpoint slides plus printed notes to minimise note-taking during the seminar.
+The handout (200+ pages) is a resource for future reference, showing each of the Powerpoint slides plus printed notes to minimise note-taking.

 "Spot on, and just what I was looking for.
 There was a lot of detail crammed into one day (and) my understanding of cement has vastly improved.
 Thanks" - Neil Carr, UK Nirex